-WNC has invited the Tabernacle Women's Choir to visit

-Tunan Elementary School in 2024.
-They will work with music

-teachers and focus on choral singing and music notation as

-the primary learning content.
+WNC has invited the Tabernacle Women's Choir to visit Tunan Elementary School in 2024.
+They wlll work with music teachers and focus on choral singing and music notation as the primary learning content.

-A Constant of the second secon

 WNC's Social Care Assistance Platform provides a convenient channel for employees to obtain social care information, to make donations, and to offer assistance on-line.
 Through this platform, employees can obtain information on fund-raising and the results of social care activities at any time.